michaelrockson/michaelrockson/README.md

 ### *Building Products With*

-Next.js and React for modern, user-focused applications, Node.js, Express and PostgreSQL to power reliable APIs and scalable systems and Docker to deliver consistent deployments across environments.
+Next.js and React for modern, user-focused applications, Node.js, Express and PostgreSQL to build reliable APIs and scalable backend systems and Docker to deliver consistent deployments across environments.

 ### *Extending Capabilities With*